Zithular/Scheduled-Shutdown/README.md

 The app will then wait until it is or has been the Scheduled shutdown time, and shutdown the computer.

 ## Configuration
 The application stores its settings in a JSON file called `Settings.json`, located in `ProgramData`.
+To locate your settings file, go to `C:\ProgramData\Scheduled Shutdown\Settings.json`.
 You can manually edit this file to modify the application's behavior if needed.

 ## Disclaimer
 Use this program at your own risk.
 The author and contributors are not responsible for any data loss or damage caused by using this application.